-A menstrual cup is a reusable device worn inside the vagina that collects menstrual blood rather than absorbing it like a tampon.
-Cups come in all shapes and sizes and most commonly are made of medical grade silicone.
+A menstrual cup is a reusable device worn inside the vagina that creates a seal against your vaginal wall and collects menstrual blood rather than absorbing it like a tampon.
+Menstrual Cups come in all shapes and sizes and most commonly are made of medical grade silicone.
 They are just as safe as tampons but most importantly they are more comfortable and make your period easier to manage.

 ABSOLUTELY NOT!
 Your cervix (opening to your uterus) blocks the way for anything to get past (apart from sperm).
 If your cup goes to high and you can't reach it bear down like you're straining to poo and it will move down (doing this while sitting on the toilet is particularly effective.
 Once it moves into reach push on the sides to make it change shape and break the seal and pull it out.
 I've got a high cervix but it's never gone so high it can't be reached.

 Is it uncomfortable to use a menstrual cup?